Borat (soundtrack): Overview

 The folk music included in the soundtrack has no connection to the authentic music of Kazakhstan.
 The album features songs mainly by Romani artists and includes music by Erran Baron Cohen, founding member of ZOHAR Sound System and brother of Borat star Sacha Baron Cohen, as well as songs sung by Sacha Baron Cohen himself in character as Borat.

 In 2006, Macedonian Romani singer Esma Redžepova, along with Naat Veliov of Kočani Orkestar, planned to file a lawsuit against the producers of the movie.
 She claimed that her song "Chaje Šukarije", which is featured in the film, had been used without authorization.
 She demanded an €800,000 ($1,000,000) compensation from the producers of the film, otherwise she claimed she would bring the case to court and demand a much higher amount.
 However, Redžepova ultimately received a €26,000 compensation, as her producers had authorized the song's use in the film without notifying her.

 "O Kazakhstan" is the fictional national anthem of Kazakhstan used in the movie.
 It was composed by Erran Baron Cohen.
 The tune of the song is similar to that of a military march.
-The actual Kazakh anthem is "Meniń Qazaqstanym", the tune of which is different from "O Kazakhstan".
+The actual Kazakh anthem is "Menıñ Qazaqstanym", the tune of which is different from "O Kazakhstan".